kamilkisiela/loona/docs/react/essentials/updates.md

 What are the benefits of using Updates?

-- you no longer keep the code responsible for store updates inside of your components or services
+- you no longer keep the code responsible for store updates inside of your components
 - it scales easier
 - keeps the code clean